Websoft9/apprun/README.md

 # apprun

-A lightweight BaaS (Backend as a Service) framework for developers, built with Go following the [BMad Method](https://github.com/bmad-code-org/BMAD-METHOD).
+A lightweight BaaS (Backend as a Service) framework for developers, SDD (spec-driven-development), built with Go following the [BMad Method](https://github.com/bmad-code-org/BMAD-METHOD).

 ---